 One common sign of elder abuse is bruising on or around an elder’s genitals.
 These bruises appear in the anogenital region, including an elder’s thighs, genitals, anus, or the surrounding area.

 Bruises on the genitals and inner thigh are signs of sexual abuse.
-The elderly are more prone to accidental bruising; thus not all bruises are evidence of abuse.
+The elderly are more prone to accidental bruising; thus, not all bruises are evidence of abuse.
 However, a study of bruises on 100 adults, ages 65+, found no accidental bruises on the genitalia.
 Thus, it is unlikely that bruises in this region are accidental.

 What Is Sexual Abuse?

 According to the American Psychological Association, sexual abuse is “unwanted sexual activity, with perpetrators using force, making threats or taking advantage of victims not able to give consent.”
 Elder sexual abuse is unwanted sexual conduct against a person over the age of 60.
-The Nursing Home Abuse Guide adds that “elder sexual abuse may cause harm by tricking, manipulating, or coercing the elder person into undesired sexual contact.”
+The Nursing Home Abuse Guide adds that “elder sexual abuse may cause harm by tricking, manipulating, or coercing the elderly person into undesired sexual contact.”

-Signs of Sexual Abuse in Elderly
+Signs of Sexual Abuse in the Elderly

 - Withdrawal from social interactions